New tool: AI Blind Spots in (health)care

 • In the first part we explore what a Datawalk is and what you can use it for.

-• In the second part we go through the steps you can use to develop a Datawalk yourself,
+• In the second part we go through the steps you can use to develop a Datawalk yourself.

-• in the third part we give you tips on how to organise the Datawalk effectively.
+• In the third part we give you tips on how to organise the Datawalk effectively.

 • In the fourth part we discuss a number of tools you can use to create a Datawalk.

-• In parts five and six you will find references, more info and the colophon.
+• In parts five and six, you will find references, more info and the colophon.

 This manual includes a set of data source-cards for the Datawalks.
-You can use this overview when preparing for your Datawalk or during the Datawalk itself, to explain or illustrate a service (if it is not available in the city, for example).
+You can use this overview when preparing for your Datawalk or during the Datawalk itself to explain or illustrate a service (if it is not available in the city, for example).

 This manual is a publication of the Knowledge Centre Data & Society and the research group imec-SMIT, VUB.
 The following persons contributed to the development of this manual: Pieter Duysburgh, Michiel Vaes, Jonas Breuer, Ine van Zeeland and Jonne van Belle.